 Building Cultural Connections On-Campus and in the Community

-The International Ambassadors (iAmbassadors) program is intended for international degree-seeking students at both the undergraduate and graduate level. iAmbassadors work to represent IPC and serve as ambassadors of their own countries and cultures at UNCG and in its surrounding communities.
-This program is designed to provide leadership and developmental opportunities for international students. iAmbassadors are key to providing a welcoming environment for other international students at orientation and throughout the academic year. iAmbassadors are expected to be exemplary representatives of not only their home cultures, but IPC and UNCG as a whole.
+The International Peer Advisor Liaison (i-PAL) program is intended for international degree-seeking students at both the undergraduate and graduate levels.
+This program is designed to help new international students get acclimated to our campus, surrounding community, and expectations in the U.S. classroom. iPals are key to providing a welcoming environment for other international students at orientation and throughout the academic year.

-The bios and contact information for 2021 iAmbassadors is available here.
-If you’re interested in becoming an iAmbassador, contact ipc-programs@uncg.edu.
+If you’re interested in becoming an iPAL, contact isss@uncg.edu.

 I-House